-All persons authorized to install or modify an alarm system on commercial properties must obtain an alarm permit from the development services department and must be a licensed alarm contractor.
+All persons authorized to install or modify an alarm system on commercial properties must obtain an alarm permit from the building and zoningdevelopment services department and must be a licensed alarm contractor.
 Alarm systems must be installed in accordance with all applicable codes.